Hack-A-Duck/Zinta/README.md

+Link to the website - [https://hack-a-blog.herokuapp.com](https://hack-a-blog.herokuapp.com/)
+#
-For starting website, from inside "hack-a-blog" , open 2 terminals
+For starting website locally, from inside "hack-a-blog" , open 2 terminals

 In terminal 1,
 1. cd frontend